torisaurus2003/optionizer-3000/README.md

 - **x_pos=*int***
 Sets the window's horizontal position in pixels.
 Default is unset
 - **y_pos=*int***
 Sets the window's vertical position in pixels.
 Default is unset.
-If both x_pos and y_pos are not set, the window defaults to the center.
+If both x_pos and y_pos are unset, the window defaults to the center.
 The position increases from left to right and top to bottom
 - **label_align=*str* (left|center|right)**
 Sets the horizontal alignment for the text label.
 Default is center.
 - **spacing=*int***